-Skeins of yarn come in different weights and lengths, so, unless you have an unusually large ball of yarn, you will finish a ball at some point in your scarf.
+Balls and skeins of yarn come in different weights and lengths, so, unless you have an unusually large ball of yarn, you will finish a ball at some point in your scarf.
 To keep going you will need to start a new ball of yarn, at least once.
 For instructions on joining a new ball of yarn check out our tutorial here.

-Once your scarf reaches 57 inches (or 3 inches short of your desired length), you remove your markers and knit every row for 3 inches.
+Once your scarf reaches 57″ (145cm) (or 3″ (7.5cm) short of your desired length), you remove your markers and knit every row for 3″ (7.5cm).

 Binding off and finishing

 Your scarf is done!
 All you have to do is bind off all of your stitches, and cut your yarn, leaving about a 5″ (13cm) tail.
 Voilà, a scarf!

 You will notice two things, the first is that there are some literal loose ends, and the second is that it seems to ‘pinch in’ where there is ribbing.
 There are two simple finishing steps to take: weaving in your ends and blocking.
 It is tempting to skip that last step, but don’t!
 Blocking your knits evens out small changes in tension, gives your knit a wash, and evens out the ribbing and garter stitch.
 Trust me on this one.

 Thank you for sharing this wonderful pattern.
 This is not only gorgeous but what a treat to wear!!!!

 New Knitters, Begin Here! | Tin Can Knits